XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 - Given that we have no reason to think that the population has an unusual distribution of first letters of first names, how big is the full population?
 (What is N?)
 - Given that 63% of the sample (n=1,586) met some criterion, what is your estimate of the size of the subset of N which meets that criterion? -->

-I am not asking that the commission believe *me*, I am asking the commission to believe *facts and evidence*.
+I am not asking that the Commission believe *me*, I am asking the Commission to believe *facts and evidence*.

 Justice Kelly, I will ask you again, does a citizen deserve the right to present their case via a judicial process and, if it is supported by the facts, to have an injustice undone?
 I hope that your answer is the same in this case as it would have been for all other cases that you have presided over as a Judge of the Court.